wavering-ruby/Head-Jumpers/README.md

 ## Instructions
 ### Running the Game

-First, you need to download the zipped folder named "HeadJumpers-X.Y.Z" Where "X.Y.Z" is the latest executable version of the game.
+First, you need to download the zipped folder named "HeadJumpers-X.Y.Z".
+Where "X.Y.Z" is the latest executable version of the game.
 **This game only work in Windows (Operating System), for while.**

 After this, you need to